MP Estate Planning UK

 Deductions Allowed in Calculations

-Once the total value of the estate is determined, certain deductions are allowed to reduce the inheritance tax liability.
+Once the gross value of the estate is established, certain deductions reduce the taxable amount.
 These include:

 The Role of Executors and Administrators